 Skip to main content

-Navigating Neiron AI: Where to Go for Beginners After First Login
+Navigating Neiron AI: Where to Go After Your First Login

 Фото 1 из 1

-First visit to an AI platform is the moment when you want to try everything at once, but it's unclear where to start.
-Neiron AI is a Russian-language web platform with a set of AI tools: chat with text models, image generation, video generation, and account management.
-If you've just logged in and want to understand what's here, this article provides a practical map of public pages.
+Your first visit to an AI platform is that moment when you want to try everything at once, but you're not sure where to start.
+Neiron AI is a Russian-language web platform with a suite of AI tools: chat with text models, image generation, video generation, and account management.
+If you've just logged in and want to understand what's available, this article provides a practical map of the public pages.

 Where to Actually Start: Four Basic Routes

-For a beginner on Neiron AI, the key is not to search for "the most important thing" but to immediately choose one of four working routes depending on your task.
+A beginner on Neiron AI should not look for "the most important thing," but immediately choose one of four working routes depending on the task.

-Route 1: I want to chat with AI and get text responses.
+Route 1: I want to chat with AI and get text answers.
 Open the chat and select any text model from the catalog.
-The platform offers models with different capabilities: some focus on finding up-to-date information, others on detailed reasoning, and some support working with images in prompts.
-Start with a simple request — describe your task in one sentence and see what type of response you get.
-The first result is rarely final: you need to refine the format, add context, or rephrase.
+The platform offers models with different capabilities: some are focused on retrieving current information, others on detailed reasoning, and some support working with images in queries.
+Start with a simple request — describe your task in one sentence and see what kind of answer you get.
+The first result is rarely final: you'll need to refine the format, add context, or rephrase.

 Route 2: I want to try image generation.
 Go to the /images page.
-Media models for working with images are collected there.
+It contains media models for working with images.
 To get a result, you need to describe the object, scene, style, or mood.
 The more specific the description, the more accurate the result.
-If the first image isn't satisfactory, try changing the details of the description rather than just repeating the prompt.
+If the first image doesn't satisfy you, try changing the details of the description rather than just repeating the request.

 Route 3: I want to create a short video.
 The /videos section contains tools for video generation.
-Here it's important to understand: a video prompt requires a description of action, not just an object.
+It's important to understand: a video query requires describing the action, not just the object.
 Specify what is happening, at what pace, from what perspective.
-Some models take text as the scene basis, while others can work with an image as a starting frame.
+Some models take text as the basis for the scene, while others can work with an image as the starting frame.

-Route 4: I need to figure out a tariff or resolve an account issue.
-The /pricing page is the first place to understand the structure of limits and conditions.
-It specifies parameters for requests and generations.
-For specific questions about payment, limits, or technical issues, go to /support.
+Route 4: I need to figure out the pricing or resolve an account issue.
+The /pricing page is the first place to understand the structure of limits and terms.
+It lists the parameters for requests and generations.
+For specific questions about payment, limits, or technical issues, there's /support.

 How the Platform Works: One Account for Everything

-Neiron AI combines several types of AI tools within a single account.
-This means that limits for requests, images, and videos are part of one subscription.
+Neiron AI brings together several types of AI tools within a single account.
+This means that limits on requests, images, and videos are part of one subscription.
 You don't need separate registrations to switch between chat, images, and videos.

-Access to the platform is available via a web browser.
-Additionally, the platform supports access via Telegram — details can be clarified in the support section.
+Access to the platform is via a web browser.
+Additionally, the platform supports access through Telegram — details can be found in the support section.

-Models in the catalog are periodically updated.
+The models in the catalog are periodically updated.
 Don't assume that a specific model will always be in the same status.
 The current lineup is only on the platform itself.
-Before publishing any materials about specific models, check that they are still available.
+Before publishing any materials about specific models, it's worth checking that they are still available.

-On the pricing page, there are several parameters important to understand before your first payment:
+The pricing page has several parameters that are important to understand before making your first payment:

-• Requests — these are calls to text models.
-Each question or task in the chat uses a request.
+• Requests — these are interactions with text models.
+Each question or task in the chat uses one request.

 • Image generations — a separate type of limit.
-Each created image counts as one generation.
+Each generated image counts as one generation.

-• Video generations — similar to images, but videos may cost more per file.
+• Video generations — similar to images, but video may cost more per file.

-• One-time packs — if a subscription isn't needed but you have a specific task, consider a pack option.
+• One-time packages — if you don't need a subscription but have a specific task, consider a package option.

 Don't try to memorize all the numbers on the pricing page.
-Just understand what type of tasks you plan to solve and estimate how many requests or generations you'll need.
+Just understand what type of tasks you plan to do and estimate how many requests or generations you'll need.

-The support page is not a last resort but the first if something is unclear.
-There you can find answers to questions about account, payment, technical issues, and how specific tools work.
+The support page is not the last resort but the first place to go if something is unclear.
+You can find answers to questions about your account, payment, technical issues, and how specific tools work.

 Don't write to support with a vague "it doesn't work."
-It's more helpful to describe: what exactly you were doing, what result you expected, and what you got instead.
-This shortens the response time.
+It's more useful to describe: what exactly you were doing, what result you expected, and what you got instead.
+This reduces response time.

-If the question concerns charges or tariff conditions, check the /offer and /pricing pages first — the answer is often already there.
+If your issue concerns billing or tariff terms, before contacting support, check the /offer and /pricing pages — often the answer is already there.

 Legal Pages: /privacy and /offer

-Two pages that many ignore but should read before active use:
+Two pages that many ignore but are worth reading before active use:

-/privacy — information about how the platform handles data.
-It's important to understand what is included in requests and generation results in terms of storage and processing.
+/privacy — information on how the platform processes data.
+It's important to understand what is included in your requests and the generated results in terms of storage and processing.

 /offer — the public offer.
-It states that the user creates requests independently and is responsible for the results of their use.
+It states that the user creates requests independently and bears responsibility for the results of their use.
 This means: AI can make mistakes, and before using results in work materials, you need to manually verify them.

-It's especially important to read the offer if you plan to use generation results in commercial projects, publications, or share them with others.
+It's especially important to read the offer if you plan to use generated results in commercial projects, publications, or share them with others.

 /news/articles: Where to Follow Updates